Nurse practitioner, author, photographer

-I grew up in the Texas Panhandle, left a number of times, and have come back to my hometown now.
-My first love was always writing, and I was the editor of The Little Harvester, the high school weekly newspaper for both my junior and senior years.
-But my senior year I also attended EMT school, starting a long career in a number of facets of medicine.
-From over two decades as a paramedic to becoming a registered nurse, I have enjoyed not only the technical aspects of medicine, but the heart-to-heart connections with patients throughout the years.
+I grew up in the Texas Panhandle, left a number of times and lived in seven other states, but I'm back in my hometown now.
+From over two decades as a paramedic to becoming a registered nurse then a family nurse practitioner, I have enjoyed not only the technical aspects of medicine, but the heart-to-heart connections with patients throughout the years.

 In my last semester of nursing school, my first book, Blood of Like Souls, was published.
-Although I worked on that story for more than sixteen years, I continued with the story to the next three books over the next three years.
+Although I'd worked on that manuscript for more than sixteen years, I continued the story through the next four books over the next three years.
 Both the first and fourth books were named Finalist in the Indie Next Generation Book Awards.
-I attended the ceremony in New York City in 2011, but I was quite out of my West Texas element in a what I felt was a crowded, dirty, loud city, topped of by my first gallbladder attack.
-I'm sure the city is not nearly as bad as I remember.
+The fifth came out in October of 2020, while the world was dealing with COVID.
+The sixth released in June 2021.

 Now that's been a wild ride, hasn't it?
 COVID has made changes to medicine, not all of them good.
 I'm still working in a rural health clinic, with ups and downs in COVID still.
 And yet (looking for wood to knock on) I've not been a patient with it yet.

 I've recently taken up scuba diving, with a week-long trip to Cozumel.
 If you dive, let me know where your favorite place to go it.
 I'm thinking a live-aboard in the eastern Caribbean might be a good choice.